micropython/micropython/docs/library/machine.WDT.rst

 ===========================

 The WDT is used to restart the system when the application crashes and ends up into a non recoverable state.
-Once started it cannot be stopped or reconfigured in any way.
+Once started it cannot be stopped in any way.
 After enabling, the application must "feed" the watchdog periodically to prevent it from expiring and resetting the system.

 Example usage::